fortrabbit/docs/13.integrations/sendgrid.md

 ## Setting it up

-In order to get your mails through the SPAM filter of your users, you'll need to authorize the ownership of the domain you are using — think DNS modifications. fortrabbit is not envolved here.
+In order to get your mails through the SPAM filter of your users, you'll need to authorize the ownership of the domain you are using — think DNS modifications. fortrabbit is not involved here.
 You do this with your domain or DNS provider of choice.
 This is done with DKIM and SPF.

 ## Using SendGrid with fortrabbit